Gianna Bryant: Life

 Gianna "Gigi" Bryant was born on May 1, 2006, the daughter of National Basketball Association Hall-of-Famer athlete Kobe Bryant and businesswoman, philanthropist and model Vanessa Bryant.
 She had an older sister, Natalia, and two younger sisters, Bianka and Capri.
 Bryant often accompanied her father, sitting with him at the 2008 NBA Finals press conference and playing on the court during warm-ups at the 2016 All-Star Game.
-The Hartford Courant reported, by 2018, when she was only 11, that college basketball coaches were asking her father to encourage her to attend their colleges and join their teams.
+The Hartford Courant reported, by 2018, when Bryant was only 11, that college basketball coaches were asking her father to encourage her to attend their colleges and join their teams.

-She attended Harbor Day School in Newport Beach, where she played on the school basketball team and was a member of the student council.
-She also played basketball for the Amateur Athletic Union (AAU).
+Bryant attended Harbor Day School in Newport Beach, where she played on the school basketball team and was a member of the student council.
+Bryant also played basketball for the Amateur Athletic Union (AAU).

-USA Today noted, in June 2018, that, having just turned 12, she was already taller than her mother, and speculated that, by the time she was grown, she might be close to the height of her father.
+USA Today noted, in June 2018, that, having just turned 12, Bryant was already taller than her mother, and speculated that, by the time she was grown, Bryant might be close to the height of her father.
 They stated, "That size with Bryant's skill is an absolutely terrifying combination for a young dynamo who clearly has the ability to dominate the flow of a game on the court."

 In December 2019, Gianna was captured in a video with her father talking intensely in the stands while watching a basketball game, the image of which was shared further after their deaths the following month.
 On December 30, 2019, Bryant's father Kobe made a trademark application for "Mambacita", her sports nickname (derived from his, "The Black Mamba") on her behalf.

 Death

-Bryant, her father and seven other people died on January 26, 2020, in a helicopter crash at Calabasas, California.
+Bryant, her father, and seven other people died on January 26, 2020, in a helicopter crash at Calabasas, California.
 The other victims included two of Gianna's basketball teammates: Alyssa Altobelli (daughter of baseball coach John Altobelli) and Payton Chester.
 A postmortem revealed that the cause of death for all nine people was blunt trauma and the manner of death was an accident.